Toni Anderson: Dashcam footage shows traffic stop before drowning

 'I don't feel good'

 The dashcam video, released by police, includes an audio exchange in which Anderson tells the North Kansas City, Missouri, officer she doesn't "feel good."
-Anderson giggles when the officer, whom the department has declined to name, tells her she was on the wrong side of the road.
+Anderson giggles when the officer, a 10-year veteran of the force whom the department declined to name, tells her she was on the wrong side of the road.

 "Have you been drinking," he asks, according to the video.
 "Are you taking any medications or anything?"